sosy-lab/benchexec/contrib/p4/README.md

 sudo docker build -t ptf_tester ptf_tester
 ```

-## Execution
+## Setup

+To run benchexec with p4, there are a few requirements.
+The first one is to create a benchmark file.
+The structure of the benchmark file is the same as the regular benchexec, but with 3 extra option tags.
+The tags are:

+1. Path to ptf test folder.
+Format: <option name="switch_folder">path/to/switch_folder</option>
+2. Path to switch folder.
+Format <option name="ptf_test_folder">path/to/ptf_test_folder</option>
+3. Path to network configuration file <option name="network_config">path/tp/network_config_file<option/>

-To run benchexec with p4, the first thing that is necessary is to create an benchmark file.
-The benchmark file is the same as the regular benchexec, but requires two extra option tags.
-The option tags define the path to the test folder for ptf and the folder which holds the .JSON file that the bsmv2 switch should consume.
-Furthermore, if the task is run with the include tag (can be replaced with withoutfile tag), the user can include a expected results json file.
-An example of such a file is located in `/doc/task_files/expected_results.json`.
-The format is Modulename.testname.
+Finally, the user can define expected results for the test run.
+If the task is run with the include tag (can be replaced with the withoutfile tag), the user can include an expected results json file.
+An example of such a file is in `/doc/task_files_expected_results.json`.
+The format of the file is Modulename.testname.
 If no modules are defined, the module name is the file name.
 The test name is the name of the test.

-A complete example of the xml file is located in `/doc/simpleP4Test.XML`.
-The given example uses a pre-compiled .json file for the switch.
-The switch is a basic ipv4 switch, which forwards packets based on ip address.
-Furthermore, the file refers to a ptf test file folder with some simple tests.
+A complete example of the xml file is in `/doc/simpleP4Test.XML`.
+The given example uses a pre-compiled json file for the switch.
+The switch is a simple ipv4 forward switch from the p4 tutorial.
+The file also refers to a network configuration file which sets up the configuration as the picture below.
+Finally, it refers to some simple ipv4 forwarding test.

+### Network configuration file

+The network configuration file is what defines the test setup.
+To create such a file, the easiest way is to use the python API.
+On how to use the API, see the README of that repository.

+## Execution

-To run benchexec with p4 extension.
-Execute the python file located in the /contrib folder.
+To run the program, execute the p4-benchmark.py file located in `/contrib`.
 An example would be:

 ```
-sudo python3 contrib/p4-benchexec.py doc/simpleP4Test.XML
+sudo python3 contrib/p4-benchmark.py doc/simpleP4.XML
 ```

-## Program definition
-The program can only setup a single type of network.
-It creates 4 nodes all connected to 1 switch.
-Each node gets assigned a device number and and ip address.
-How the numbers are set is as follows.
-The first Node is called Node1 and is device nr 0.
-Next Node is called Node2 and device nr 1.
-The given ip address for each node is 192.168.1.{node nr}.
-So the first node would get 192.168.1.1.

-The switch tries to load in the ipv4 address table into the switch.
-It used the file `ip_table.json`.
-If you use a different table name, update the table name in the file.